 Innovation Destination Hartford Website Curator Nan Price met with Michael McManus, Owner of Powder Hollow Brewery, to find out how he turned a homebrewing hobby into a successful Connecticut brewery.

-PRICE: Most breweries start with a homebrewing story.
+NAN PRICE: Most breweries start with a homebrewing story.
 Did yours start that way too?

-McMANUS: As a child I remember my grandfather always made wine at home.
+MICHAEL McMANUS: As a child I remember my grandfather always made wine at home.
 When I was a little older and I was in college, I enjoyed beer more than wine and I thought: Wouldn’t it be really cool if I tried making my own?
 I bought a homebrew kit, bought every book I could, and just really ran with it as a hobby.

-PRICE: How did the hobby become a business idea?
+NAN: How did the hobby become a business idea?

-McMANUS: When I graduated college, I got an awesome job at this huge engineering firm in Baltimore, MD.
+MICHAEL: When I graduated college, I got an awesome job at this huge engineering firm in Baltimore, MD.
 On day one I said: This is not going to work out.
 Immediately, I went home, started planning, and decided to open my own business.

-PRICE: At what point did you realize your beer was truly marketable?
+NAN: At what point did you realize your beer was truly marketable?

-McMANUS: I was in college when I started brewing and of course all of my friends thought my beer was great.
+MICHAEL: I was in college when I started brewing and of course all of my friends thought my beer was great.
 A few years after that, when I was still in Baltimore working as an engineer, that’s when I decided: All right, if this is truly going to happen then the product needs to be perfect.

 I would invite my friends over and tell them they could drink as much free beer as they wanted.
 But I wanted an honest opinion, so I created a blind taste test—basically set up a bunch of different beers that made by professional brewers and me.
 I had people choose which one they liked so I would know if they were truly telling me whether it was good or not.